All types of cash flow formulas explained

 For example, if the cash balance at the beginning of the year is £50,000 and the net cash flow during the current year is £30,000, the net cash balance at the end of the year is £80,000.

 The free cash flow indicates the amount of cash that remains after all costs incurred in the operational area have been covered.
-Thus, the free cash flow is composed of the operation cash flow and the investing cash flow:
+The free cash flow analysis allows getting an accurate picture of the company’s ability to invest in its future growth.
+Investors use FCF to assess how much free cash a company has available for strategic investments and operational needs.
+The FCF formula is as follows:

-Free cash flow = Operation cash flow + investing cash flow
+Free cash flow = Operating cash flow - capital expenditures

 The net present value (NPV) indicates the value of all future cash flows at the current time.
 Future interest is taken into account and related to the current point in time.
 In this way, it is possible, for example, to assess whether an investment at the present time will generate a positive cash flow in the future or not.